MacIver-Lab/Ergodic-Information-Harvesting/README.md

 python3 RunAllSims.py 20
 ```
 will run 20 threads in parallel.

-**NOTE**: The simulation will take a long time to finish.
-Depending on your operating system, you may need to **prevent your system from going to sleep**.
-This is necessary with MacOS.
-With MacOS: Open a terminal, and type `caffeinate` and hit return.
-Your system will be prevented from sleeping until you hit Control-C.

 Once all the simulation jobs are done, exit the Singularity shell environment by calling the `exit` command.